RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 Any image not prefixed by a repository domain name (e.g., "gcr.io") will pull from the default repository for the Kubernetes cluster (i.e., DockerHub).

-For the Redis Enterprise Operator, you can determine your pull source by a simple filter:
+To specifically determine the pull source for the Redis Enterprise Operator itself, run the following command: simple filter:

 ```